shrainu/ctiled/README.md

-# A game made for Black & White jam
+# C-Tilemap editor

+A tilemap editor made in C. Saves the tilemap's binary data into a file.
+Default map size is 512x512.